beginner117/sim-lvdt/Kumar/README.md

-    (NOTE - if analysis is not for a default design, go to the '.py' file of the specific sensor (for instance, LVDT.py or VC.py), a line after, "if self.default == 'no':", modify the parameter that you want to change as 'self.parameter1') design or parameter = list with design type (if 'is default' is 'yes') or parameter (if 'is default is 'no')
+    (NOTE - if analysis is not for a default design, go to the '.py' file of the specific sensor (for instance, LVDT.py or VC.py), a line after, "if self.default == 'no':", modify the parameter that you want to change as 'self.parameter1') design or parameter = list with design type (if 'is default' is 'yes') or parameter (if 'is default is 'no') *simulation_type = list with strings 'semi_analytical' for analytical calculation.
+(This is an optional parameter)

 Here are the default assumptions

     wire material - 32 AWG